Xeon E5-2650 v4 Review

 Overclocking Capability

-The processor has a locked multiplier, which prevents overclocking for most users.
-Only some branded boards from the LGA2011-3 heyday can slightly raise the bus frequency, increasing frequency by 2-3%, but such overclocking cannot change the overall picture.
+The CPU has a locked multiplier, meaning traditional overclocking is completely off the table.
+Only some branded boards from the LGA2011-3 heyday can slightly raise the bus frequency, increasing it by 2–3%, but this minor bump won’t give you any noticeable real-world performance gains.

 2650 v4 fsb overclock